HOW TO SEW LEATHER BY HAND?

 - Ø 0.45 mm

-THE TOOLS NECESSARY FOR POINT SELLIER SEWING
+THE TOOLS NEEDED FOR SADDLE STITCH SEWING

-SELLIER CLAMP
+SADDLE CLAMP

 The sewing pliers are essential for sewing leather by hand because they will serve as a third hand to hold the piece of leather.
-The clamp is positioned between the legs.
+The pliers are positioned between the legs.
 We advise you to protect the beak of your pliers with self-adhesive leather to prevent the diamond awl from damaging it.
 We also advise you to have a small 10 cm wedge under your foot in order to have better support for the pliers.

-HOW TO SHARPEN AN AAW WITH PLIERS?
+HOW TO SHARPEN AN AWL WITH PLIERS?

-TRACE THE SEWING LINE
+DRAW THE SEAM LINE

-MARK THE SEWING STITCHES
+MARK THE STITCHES

 The striking claw or the stitch marking wheel allows you to have sewing stitches at regular intervals.